Richardinho/backbone-with-dependency-injection/README.md

 ## register(token, serviceProvider, mode, locals)

-register a service provider with the injector.
+Register a service with the injector.
 Optionally provide arguments to be passed to service provider.

 - `token` - string identifier for this service
 - `serviceProvider` - object that teaches injector how to create the instance.
 Varies depending on the mode (see constants above)
-- `mode` - constant(see above) which provides additional info to the injector on how to create the dependency.
+- `mode` - constant(see above) which provides additional info to the injector on how to create the dependency
 - `locals` - additional optional arguments that can be passed to the service provider.
 When the service worker is called these locals will be the second argument passed.